Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Results

-Livestream overcomes some limitations of online shopping.
-It creates ``the feeling of presence.''
-However, livestream still cannot fully replace the offline shopping experience for ``special products.''
+Livestreams overcome some limitations of online shopping. because they create the feeling of presence.
+However, livestreaming still cannot fully replace the offline shopping experience for special products.
 Special products are usually non-industrialized and non-standardized products with large individual differences (e.g., jewellery and artwork).
 The malicious selling strategy Visual Mispresentation is related to this.
-To leverage the visual limitation of livestream, streamers could use special light or embedded camera filters to beautify products; In contrast, in offline shopping, sellers can't manipulate it.
+To leverage the visual limitations of livestreams, streamers often use special light or embedded camera filters to beautify products.
+In contrast, during offline shopping, sellers manipulating products is more difficult.

-P2 said that livestream was not suitable for buying non-industrialized and non-standardized products.
-Since every single product is different from another one, it is risky to select this type of products through livestream.
+P2 said that livestreams were not suitable for buying non-industrialized and non-standardized products.
+Because every product is unique, it is risky to buy this type of product through a livestream.
 He bought a pair of walnuts on livestream.
 The pair of walnuts was not food but an ``article for amusement.''
 As it was a pair, it required the two walnuts to look almost the same.
 He said it was impossible to observe the product exactly as it would appear offline.
-This is the limitation of livestream shopping and Visual Misrepresentation amplifies the risky of buying non-industrialized products from livestream shopping: \begin{quote} It (the pair of walnuts) is not the kind of industrialized products so you are not able to see the product very intuitively only from streamers' livestream and pictures.
-You can only get a general idea, and that's based on the fact that everything he (the streamer) says is true.
+This is the limitation of livestream shopping and the Visual Misrepresentation strategy amplifies the risky nature of buying non-industrialized products from livestream shopping: \begin{quote} It [the pair of walnuts] is not the kind of industrialized products so you are not able to see the product very intuitively only from streamers' livestream and pictures.
+You can only get a general idea, and that's based on the fact that everything he [the streamer] says is true.
 (P2) \end{quote}